Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/exporting.md

   - Up Vector (Aim Constraint)
   - Aim Vector (Aim Constraint)

-Animation curve tangents are exported, with the exception of rotation curves for objects with a prerotation (i.e. bones of skinned meshes).

-The reason for this is that prerotation and rotation are combined in Unity, but exported and stored separately in FBX.
-The rotation curves for prerotation and rotation are also stored together as a single curve in Unity.
+### Animation curve tangents

+The FBX Exporter includes the animation curve tangents when it exports an animation.

+The only exception is for objects with a prerotation, such as bones of skinned meshes.
+In that case, the FBX Exporter bakes the curves at each frame, with the prerotation factored out.
+This ensures that the result matches the original animation despite slight differences between the Unity architecture and the FBX format.
+More precisely:
+* Unity combines prerotation and rotation, while the FBX format stores them separately.
+Unity also stores prerotation and rotation data in a single curve.
-The rotations are separated at export into two separate fields (prerotation and local rotation), however splitting the rotation curves in the same way is not as straightforward.
-In order for the rotation curve to export properly (with a static prerotation and animated local rotation), the prerotation would need to be removed at each key.
-This would affect not only the values at each key, but also the key tangents, which would need to be recalculated.
+* At export, the FBX Exporter separates the rotations into two separate fields: prerotation and local rotation.
+However, to split the rotation curves in the same way, the FBX Exporter would need to remove the prerotation at each key, which would affect not only the values at each key, but also the key tangents.
+The FBX Exporter would then need recalculate them.

-For this reason, the rotation curves of skinned mesh bones are baked at each frame (with the prerotation factored out), to ensure that the result matches the original animation.
+### Exporting an animation clip from the Timeline

+To export an animation clip from the timeline, in the Timeline editor select the desired clip, then from the top menu select **GameObject** > **Export Selected Timeline Clip**.

+### Exporting animations with the FBX Recorder

+If you installed the [Unity Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest/index.html) package, you can also use the [FBX Recorder](recorder.md) to export animations to FBX files, either from a dedicated Recorder window or through a Recorder Track in Timeline.

 ## Export Options window